 I am not saying this advice is bad; I am saying this advice should not be applied at large to an age group but rather to the individuals to whom this advice applies.
 For every 25-year-old you meet who is attached to his cell phone, you’ll meet a 25-year-old who would never think to bring a cell phone into the conference room.
 For every 30-year-old who can’t receive constructive feedback graciously, you’ll meet five other 30-year-olds who can.
 In short, we are each unique creatures with our own beliefs about how to behave both personally and professionally.

 What we must remember is that every single time another book, article, speech, workshop and the like is created on how to manage and lead a specific age group, the belief that this age group is such a complicated, unwieldy employee base burgeons.
 Every word written, creating some sort of universal user’s manual to a generation, exacerbates stereotypes and contributes to a very real age divide in the workplace.
-Though Sinek handles this chapter with a heightened level of delicacy, the generation generalization is still there.
+Though Sinek handles this chapter delicately, the generation generalization is still there.
 And with Millennials receiving the brunt of this laser focus in so many other publications, I have one plea to you all:

 The Millennial Bashing has to stop.

 I was born November 5, 1987 at 3:45 pm.
 Factually, the day and year I was born mean a few critical things: